combinatrix-ai/ask.sh/README.md

 # ask.sh: AI terminal assistant that read from & write to your terminal

-- `ask.sh` is an AI terminal assistant based on OpenAI APIs such as GPT-3.5/4!
+- `ask.sh` is an AI terminal assistant that supports multiple LLM providers (OpenAI and Anthropic)!
 - What's unique?
     - `ask.sh` can *read from and write to your terminal*!
         - No need to copy and paste error texts to a browser window and then bring solutions back to the terminal!